 Restorative justice is a response to wrongdoing that prioritizes repairing harm and recognizes that maintaining positive relationships with others is a core human need.
 It seeks to address the root causes of crime, even to the point of transforming unjust systems and structures.

-The three core elements of restorative justice are the interconnected concepts of Encounter, Repair and Transform.
+In PFI’s work with our network of global affiliates, the three core elements of restorative justice are the interconnected concepts of Encounter, Repair and Transform.
 Each element is discrete and essential.
 Together they represent a journey toward wellbeing and wholeness that victims, offenders and community members can experience.
 Encounter leads to repair, and repair leads to transformation.
+These steps equip practitioners to actualize restorative justice in real ways.

 Encounter is the starting point, a facilitated meeting that brings together people most impacted by crime to determine how to repair harm.
 Encounters start with an invitation, and all parties participate voluntarily.
 There are three keys to effective encounters.